 It’s been a while since I have had to travel for work.
 My last full-time job, I had to travel often.
 It was hell.
 I had 3 kids at the time, 1 was a newborn.
 I am so glad I don’t have to relive those days.

-While I don’t forsee myself having to travel too often (praise Jesus,) I will be traveling some.
-Last week I headed to San Francisco for Forward with Ford, in a few weeks it will be Oklahoma City.
+While I don’t for see myself having to travel too often (praise Jesus,) I will be traveling some.
+Last week I headed to San Francisco for Forward with Ford, in a few weeks I’m taking my team to Oklahoma City for one of our conferences.

 If you are a working mom who will be traveling, here are a few tips that I hope will help.